 Africa is a large and diverse continent filled with many different peoples and cultures.
 While there are not many dog breeds that can trace their origins to Africa, those that can are some of the most unique.
 Many of the African dog breeds are ancient and have been providing companionship, protection, and hunting assistance for the peoples of Africa for thousands of years.
-From the tiny Chinese Crested to the massive Boerboel, all have been bred to meet specific needs and all are worth a closer look.
+From the tiny Chinese Crested to the massive Boerboel, all have been bred to meet specific needs and all are worth a closer look – they may just be the best dog breed for you.

 Tall, lean, and lanky, the Azawakh may appear fragile but it is anything but.
 Bred to chase prey across the African savannah, this ancient breed of sighthound possesses great endurance and speed.